-- Provide biodiversity that relates to the area's natural systems. - Design to provide an attractive, comfortable environment for users while minimizing maintenance needs, irrigation water requirements and the use of herbicides and pesticides. - Use environmentally friendly, "green" materials where possible. - Design landscapes to create a naturalized appearance.
+- A. Provide biodiversity that relates to the area's natural systems. - B. Design to provide an attractive, comfortable environment for users while minimizing maintenance needs, irrigation water requirements and the use of herbicides and pesticides. - C. Use environmentally friendly, "green" materials where possible. - D. Design landscapes to create a naturalized appearance.
 Use plant materials that are indigenous to Northern Colorado where possible.
 (See the plant list in the Appendix).
-Only use introduced species in order to achieve design objectives that cannot be achieved with the use of native species. - Locate plants in microclimatic conditions that are appropriate for that species.
+Only use introduced species in order to achieve design objectives that cannot be achieved with the use of native species. - E. Locate plants in microclimatic conditions that are appropriate for that species.
 Only use high water-requiring plants in areas where they will naturally benefit from runoff or available ground water.
-Do not rely solely upon an irrigation system to provide water to high water-requiring plants. - • Group plant materials of similar water needs and arrange in concentric circles or layer of progressively less water use in order to maximize the efficiency of applied irrigation.
+Do not rely solely upon an irrigation system to provide water to high water-requiring plants. - F. Group plant materials of similar water needs and arrange in concentric circles or layers of progressively less water use in order to maximize the efficiency of applied irrigation. - a.
+Plant species more susceptible to sun, wind & cold temperatures in sheltered areas. - b.
+Evergreen trees to provide shelter from winter winds. - c.
+SW facing plants should tolerate summer heat & drying winds. - d.
+Eastern facing areas allow some shelter from sun & wind. - e.
+Deciduous trees shade in summer and let light through in winter.